-- 2. Decide on the necessary changes in the AI training dataset and the modelling dataset.
+- 1. Write down the rationale, logic and expected results of the intervention.
+Name the scenario, so that it will be easier to retrieve later on, when many scenarios have been analysed. - 2.
+Decide on the necessary changes in the AI training dataset and the modelling dataset.
 Describe them briefly. - 3.
 Take a moment to reflect on the indicators which will be relevant for the evaluation of the results, and if the 'budget allocation parameter' is going to be used. - 4.
 Make the changes in the modelling dataset. - 5.
-Save the changed tables in the folder 'recommender' in the file titled 'MASTER database for matching_v5_OK'. - 6.
+Save the changed tables in the folder 'recommender' in the file titled 'MASTER database for matching v5 OK'. - 6.
 Run the AI and generate the results. - 7.
 Compare the results of the generated simulation with the baseline scenario to evaluate the results of a given policy intervention scenario. - 1.
-Use the indicators proposed and put them in the AI-run report. - 2.
+Use the indicators proposed and put them in the Al-run report. - 2.
 If you need additional indicators, you can calculate them in the .xls output files (results of the baseline scenario and the policy intervention scenarios are saved in .xls format for easier access and calculations) - 8.
 Evaluate the results.